Posted 09.16.2014 by Josh Krakauer

 What inspired Startup Stock Photos?

-The concept isn’t completely homegrown.
-It’s inspired by Unsplash, an iconic Tumblr we love and respect (they seem to respect us too).
+The concept is inspired by Unsplash, an iconic platform we love and respect (they seem to respect us too).
 That, and every person that’s resorted to a pixelated, lifeless stock photo for their article or marketing site.

 What constitutes a “startup stock photo”?